 The Pixie-Net is operated through a collection of C/C++ programs and webpages.
-Version 2.01 can be downloaded here:
+Version 2.03 is compatible with bootfiles from version 2.01 and 2.02 and can be downloaded here:

-The 4 files for the SD card's FAT boot partition (visible from Windows) differ for the PSA and standard variant of the firmware, and for the hardware revision.
+The 4 files for the SD card's FAT boot partition (visible from Windows) differ for the PSA, PTP, and standard variant of the firmware, and for the hardware revision.
 Modules with serial number 1012 and higher are "Revision B".
 The 4 files can be downloaded here

 The latest documentation is available here:

-For a list of changes in software version 2.01, and a description of upgrade options fro revision A Pixie-Net units, please see attached:
+For a list of changes in software version 2.02, and a description of upgrade options for revision A Pixie-Net units, please see attached:

 To upgrade, go through the following steps: